andrew/ultimate-awesome/README.md

 - [awesome-active-learning](https://github.com/baifanxxx/awesome-active-learning) - A curated list of awesome Active Learning.
 - [awesome-emdl](https://github.com/csarron/awesome-emdl) - Embedded and mobile deep learning research resources.
 - [awesome-tools](https://github.com/sorrycc/awesome-tools) - Awesome tools I used.
-- [cool-ai-stuff](https://github.com/zukixa/cool-ai-stuff) - This repository contains a list of free to use AI APIs and sites.
-We are NOT endorsing ANY of the listed services!.
 - [awesome-CARLA](https://github.com/Amin-Tgz/awesome-CARLA) -  👉 CARLA resources such as tutorial, blog, code and etc
 - [awesome-opentelemetry](https://github.com/magsther/awesome-opentelemetry) - A curated list of OpenTelemetry resources.
 - [awesome-genome-visualization](https://github.com/cmdcolin/awesome-genome-visualization) - A list of interesting genome browser or genome-browser-like implementations.